Install Qiskit 2.0 and run a simple quantum circuit

 # {'11': 53, '00': 47}

 Now, let’s proceed to execute a quantum circuit with multiple parameters simultaneously.
-We will define a circuit that uses rx
+We will define a circuit that uses rx and ry gates, which apply rotations dependent on the parameters x and y, as follows:

 qc = QuantumCircuit(2, 2)